joeroith/RUserGroup/docs/index.md

 8. [R Markdown Reference](rmarkdown-reference.pdf)
 9. [R Markdown Cheat Sheet](rmarkdown-cheatsheet.pdf)

+## New Software to use with R
+The University of Auckland in New Zealand (birthplace of R) has a new program that allows users more of a "point and click" experience with R. It is called **iNZight** and you can download it for free [here](https://www.stat.auckland.ac.nz/~wild/iNZight/install/).
+It is worth checking out if you have some time to play around.

 Contact me if you have any questions. jmroith@stkate.edu

 ### Have fun with R/RStudio!!